I have a recipe using cornflour. What is it and can I substitute it?

 2 eggs, separated, room temperature

-3 T orange juice
+3 tablespoons orange juice

-1 t lemon juice
+1 teaspoon lemon juice

-1/8 t cream of tartar
+1/8 teaspoon cream of tartar

-2 1/2 t superfine sugar
+2 1/2 teaspoons superfine sugar

-1/4 c cornstarch
+1/4 cup cornstarch

 Extra powedered sugar for decoration

-Beat butter with a paddle in a stand up mixer until pale.
-Add in the almond sugar powder (TPT) and beat until light.
-Add in the yolks.
-Switch to a whip attachment and mix in the juices.
 In a separate bowl, whip the whites with the cream of tartar until stiff, then add in the 2 1/2 t superfine sugar.
 Whip a couple of minutes more to incorporate the sugar.
 Remove the bowl with the creamed butter mixture from the mixer and sift the cornstarch over the batter.
 Add about a third of the meringue and mix quickly by hand to incorporate.
 After all is mixed, gently fold in the remaining egg whites.
 Turn batter into the prepared pan and smooth the surface.
 Bake in preheated oven until lightly brown, about 14 to 18 minutes.
 Remove from oven when done, and slide a small metal spatula around the sides to loosen.
 Unmold the pan onto a cooling rack, and carefully peel off the parchment paper.
-Replace the paper and turn over, and let cool.
-To serve: trim sides, cut into small squares, and dust with powdered sugar.
+Replace the paper and turn over.
+Let cool.

 References used: